igvteam/igv-webapp-docs/igv-webapp-docs/docs/Hosting.md

 ### Google Drive

+Access to Google Drive files requires a user action, specifically selecting files from the "Picker" dialog.
+This is a security requirement from Google.
+Sessions and shared URLs with references to Google Drive will only work for the user who created or picked them, these references cannot be shared with other users.
+These are Google security policies and not specific to IGV-Web.

-The site hosted IGV-Web app at https://igv.org/app does not support authorized access to Googe Drive.
-If you are hosting your own copy of the app and want to enable access to protected files stored on Google Drive, you must create your own Google client ID and add it to the `clientId` property in `igvwebConfig.js`.
+The Google project identifiers are specific to https://igv.org/app and cannot be shared with other installations of IGV-Web.
+If you are hosting your own instance of IGV-Web, you must create your own Google clientID and API key and add them to the appropriate properties in `igvwebConfig.js`.
 The steps are outlined below.
-Note that Google changes instructions from time to time but the steps below outline the general process.
+Note that Google changes instructions and web pages from time to time, so the links below may become out of date.
+Check the Google documentation if you have trouble.

 * Create a project [https://cloud.google.com/resource-manager/docs/creating-managing-projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
 * Select you project from the Google Cloud Console: [https://console.cloud.google.com/](https://console.cloud.google.com/)